como-usar-citas-en-markdown

 Multi-Line Quotes

-If the quote spans multiple lines, we will place > at the beginning of each line.
+If the quote spans several lines, we will place > at the beginning of each line.
 Alternatively, we can leave a blank line and place > only at the beginning of the first line.

 > "Education is the most powerful weapon which you can use to change the world."